Lexington Middle School

 Footwear—Sneakers are acceptable.
 No flip flops, slippers, sport sandals or open back shoes.

-Cold Weather Wear—Jackets, sweatshirts and sweaters must zip or button down the front with a dress code shirt underneath and tucked in.
+Cold Weather Wear—Jackets, sweatshirts and sweaters must zip or button down the front with a dress code shirt underneath, tucked in, and left unzipped and open.
 No pullover sweatshirts, jackets, sweaters are permitted and cannot be tied around the waist.
 Jackets and sweaters cannot be used to cover non-dress code attire or missing belts.

 * Clothing may not be torn, frayed or altered from its original style.

 - Shoes must be worn at all times.